ashiklom/pecan.book/Using-Git.md

 This is the way for external people to commit code back to PEcAn and BETY.
 The pull request will start a review process that will eventually result in the code being merged into the main copy of the codebase.
 See https://help.github.com/articles/fork-a-repo for more information, especially on how to keep your fork up to date with respect to the original.
+(Rstudio users should also see [[Git + Rstudio | Using-Git#git--rstudio ]], below)

 1. Introduce yourself to GIT

         git config --global user.name "FULLNAME"
         git config --global user.email you@yourdomain.example.com

 2. If you are working from a cluster, you may need to [set up ssh keys](https://help.github.com/articles/generating-ssh-keys)
 3. Clone to your local machine
 ```bash
 git clone git@github.com:<username>/pecan.git